cathycullen/CareerCheetah/README.md

 These models drive the data collection functionality of the application.
 They are used to drive the quiz that users complete.

 ### Program
-A program is made up of multiple ProgramPhases (in order).
+A program is made up of multiple ProgramPhaseMapping (in order).
 Initially, we'll only have a single Program, the default Career Cheetah program.
 The Program model exists so allow for customization (choosing a variation of Phases)

-### ProgramPhase
+### ProgramPhaseMapping
-A ProgramPhase is a join model, joining a Program to many Phases.
+A ProgramPhaseMapping is a join model, joining a Program to many Phases.

 ### Phase
 A Phase is made up of many Sections, via PhaseSectionMappings (in a particular order).